 Aquatints inspired by Edward Fitzgerald’s translation of the Rubaiyat of Omar Khayyam

 The paintings and aquatints are my spiritual reaction to the philosophy conveyed in the Rubaiyat- which contrast in a fundamental way, the emotions of life and mortality.
-The narrative in this series of pictures has been gestating in my mind for many years, the seed sown by my father reading the poem to me when I was a child in India.
-It was only later in life when I re-read the verses that I found that they revived in me images of my childhood.
-The images resonated with memories not only of my father’s delight in the words but also of living in India with its vibrant colours and unique atmosphere.
+The narrative in this series of pictures gestated in my mind for many years, the seed sown by my father reading some of the verses to me when I was a child in India.
+It was only later in life when I re-read the Rubaiyat that I found that it revived in me images of my childhood.
+They resonated with memories not only of my father’s delight in the philosophy of the work but also of living in India with its vibrant colours and unique atmosphere.

 Here with a Loaf of Bread beneath the Bough,

 A Flask of Wine, a Book of Verse – and Thou

 And Wilderness is Paradise e’now.